 God >> Worship God by your lifestyle –

-We should do our good works in the name of Jesus in that it is basically Him
+We should do our good works in the name of Jesus, for it is evidence of Him

-in His name to promote His kingdom in the world.
-Everybody we know should
+in His name to promote His kingdom in the world (Jn 3-21).
+All of our friends,

-know we are Christians, and every good thing we do is for the Lord.
+know we are Christians, in that every good thing we do is for the Lord.
 They

-should know that our lives are dedicated to His cause and that we worship God
+should know that our lives are dedicated to His purpose and that we worship God

-the Father through Him.
-The purpose of our existence is to glorify the Father through His Son.
-We need to understand that when we worship Christ,
+the Father through Christ.
+The purpose of our existence is to glorify the Father through

-We shouldn’t forget about the Father because He didn’t forget about us.
-We worship the Father because He sent His Son that we might be forgiven and accepted into His kingdom.
+the Son.
+We worship Him because He sent His Son that we might be forgiven and accepted into His kingdom.

 Col 3-16